microsoft/finops-toolkit/docs/resources/troubleshooting.md

 ## Power BI: The remote name could not be resolved: '\<storage-account>.dfs.core.windows.net'

 Indicates that the storage account name is incorrect.
-Verify the **StorageUrl** parameter.
-See [Setup a FinOps hub report](#setup-a-finops-hub-report) for details.
+If using FinOps hubs, verify the **StorageUrl** parameter from the deployment.
+See [Setup a FinOps hub report](../finops-hub/README.md#-create-a-new-hub) for details.

 ---